Norman Bethune: In Canada

-The Government of Canada purchased in 1973 the manse of Presbyterian Church in which he was born in Gravenhurst following the visit of Prime Minister Pierre Trudeau to China.
+In 1973, following the visit of Prime Minister Pierre Trudeau to China, the Government of Canada purchased the manse of Presbyterian Church in Gravenhurst, in which Bethune was born.
 The previous year, Dr. Bethune had been declared a Person of National Historic Significance.
 In 1976, the restored building was opened to the public as Bethune Memorial House.
 In 2012, the Government of Canada opened a new visitor centre, to enhance the experience of visitors to the site.
 The house is operated as a National Historic Site of Canada by Parks Canada.

-In 1979, Dr Norman Bethune Collegiate Institute is founded in Scarborough.
+In 1979, Dr. Norman Bethune Collegiate Institute was founded in Scarborough.

 In 1998, Bethune was inducted into the Canadian Medical Hall of Fame located in London, Ontario.
 In 2000, the University of Toronto inaugurated the annual Bethune Round Table on International Surgery, an annual surgical conference named in his honour.

 In August 2000, then-Governor General Adrienne Clarkson, who is of Chinese descent, visited Gravenhurst and unveiled a bronze statue of him erected by the town.
 It stands in front of the Opera House on the town's main street, Muskoka Road.

 The city of Montreal, Quebec, has created a public square and erected a statue of him in his honour, located near the Guy-Concordia Metro station.
 His archives are held at McGill University in the Osler Library of the History of Medicine.

 In March 1990, to commemorate the centenary of his birth, Canada and China each issued two postage stamps of the same design in his honour.